 In 2011-2012, the Board adopted new performance standards for teachers, school counselors and school librarians.
 Subsequently, in 2012-2013 HTSB worked with all three groups of educators to produce informational videos and generate resource materials to assist educators in learning about the new standards and implementing them into their practice.
-These videos were distributed on DVD to all Hawaii public schools and posted on the HTSB website.
+These videos were distributed on DVD to all Hawai'i public schools and posted on the HTSB website.
+In 2013-2014 new standards were implemented for educator preparation programs.